telerik/xaml-docs/controls/radcombobox/styles-and-templates/combobox-styles-templates-overview.md

 ## Customize Empty Text

 When the RadComboBox control has no selected item, a text will appear.
 The empty text string can be changed through the __EmptyText__ and __EmptySelectionBoxTemplate__ properties of the __RadComboBox__ control.
-The __EmptyText__ property is of type string, and you can set custom string.
-If you want to customize the empty text style further, you can use the __EmptySelectionBoxTemplate__ property by applying custom __DataTemplate__.
+The __EmptyText__ property is of type string, and you can set a custom string.
+If you want to customize the empty text style further, you can use the __EmptySelectionBoxTemplate__ property by applying a custom __DataTemplate__.

 #### __[XAML] Example 1: Customize Empty Text__
 {{region radribbonview-gettingstarted-01}}